 The proposals should be made for improving the functioning of the prosecution agency, courts, prisons and medico-legal services.
 It further touches on the issue of the international dimension of crime and proposes a mechanism for co-operation amongst democratic countries against terrorism.

-Criminal Justice refers to the agencies of government charged with enforcing law, adjudicating crime, and correcting criminal conduct
+Objectives of Criminal Justice System (with special reference to Criminal Justice refers to the agencies of government charged with enforcing law, adjudicating crime, and correcting criminal conduct

 The criminal justice system is essentially an instrument of social control: society considers some behaviors so dangerous and destructive that it either strictly controls their occurrence or outlaws them outright.
 It is the job of the agencies of justice to prevent these behaviors by apprehending and punishing transgressors or deterring their future occurrence.
 Although society maintains other forms of social control, such as the family, school, and church, they are designed to deal with moral, not legal, misbehavior.
 Only the criminal justice system has the power to control crime and punish criminals.